This recipe for Swiss meringue uses fructose instead of the traditional caster sugar.

 - 2 egg whites

-- Put the eggs whites into the bowl of your stand mixer
+- Put the eggs whites and fructose into the bowl of your stand mixer

 - Place this bowl over a bain-marie

-- Whisk by hand until the sugar has completely dissolved
+- Whisk by hand until the fructose has completely dissolved

 - Remove from the heat and using the balloon whisk attachment on your stand mixer, beat for 2 minutes on the lowest speed